Children's Hospital is part of the UPMC family.

 You can expect your first visit to take about 3 to 4 hours.

-Your child will receive a complete evaluation to establish or confirm a precise diagnosis and determine how much the disease has affected the child.
-The doctor will order blood work and other tests.
+Your child will receive a complete exam to make or confirm a precise AADT diagnosis.
+The doctor will also order blood work and other tests to find out how much the disease has affected your child.

 Learn how families are finding help and hope through the expertise of the Center for Rare Disease Therapy at Children’s Hospital of Pittsburgh of UPMC.